Ryano2022/ATU-Year-4-Emerging-Technologies/README.md

 # Tasks and project for my Emerging Technologies module.
+Below will be all the explanations on my tasks in this module.

 ## Task 1: Third-order letter approximation model
 Defined a method to clean the text.